 Getting out and about also allows our bodies to produce vitamin D, low levels of which can lead to low mood and a less robust immune system.
 Foods such as oily fish and mushrooms are high in vitamin D, or you may want to use a supplement.

 2. Be 'hygienic' when it comes to sleep

 Although the focus at the moment is on good hand hygiene, to manage anxiety good 'sleep hygiene' is vital, too.
 In general, this means going to bed and getting up at regular times, keeping the bedroom cool, dark and well ventilated, removing sources of blue light which inhibit sleep such as TVs, tablets and smartphones, and overall making this room an oasis for rest.

 Winding down properly in the evenings is also vital for sleep, as this routine will tell your mind that it's time for bed.
 This could take the form of breathing exercises, reading, or listening to an audio book or relaxing music.
 We know that it's better for our body temperature to cool down instead of having to warm up for sleep, so consider taking a bath as part of your evening routine.
-Consider adding a magnesium bath soak, as we know that chronic stress depletes levels of this mineral.

-We're all having to cope with this unfamiliar situation, so turn to friends and family and share your feelings, experiences and fears.
+Turn to friends and family and share your feelings, experiences and fears.
 But if you find it hard to confide in those close to you and are struggling to overcome anxiety, there are professionals who can help.
 The NHS set up the Improving Access to Psychological Therapies (IAPT) programme in 2008 to provide professional mental health services, which can be accessed via your GP or in some areas through self-referral.
 Search using this page for services in your local area, as no one should suffer in silence.